neomjs/neo/README.md

 ## Impossible?
 Pick with caution!
 <a href="https://en.wikipedia.org/wiki/Red_pill_and_blue_pill"><img alt="blue or red pill" src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/redorbluepill.png"></a>

-## The webworkers driven UI framework
+Still here?
+Welcome to neo.mjs - The webworkers driven UI framework

-Prior to the public release on November 23, 2019, the project was already at <a href=".github/NEOMJS_HISTORY.md">3720 commits</a>.
+## Ready to get started?
+There are 3 different ways on how you can get the basics running locally.</br>
 Please take a look at the <a href=".github/GETTING_STARTED.md">Getting Started Guide</a>.

+## Project History
+neo.mjs got released to the public on November 23, 2019.</br>
+Before this point, the project was already at 3720 commits.<br>
+Find out more about the start of it inside the <a href=".github/NEOMJS_HISTORY.md">Project History</a> file.

 Although neo.mjs is ready to craft beautiful & blazing fast UIs, the current state is just a fraction of a bigger picture.<br/>